nighthawk24/wallet/README.md

 Thanks to all collaborators who provided us with code or helped us with integrations!
 Just to name a few:

- - Nicolas Bacca from Ledger
+ - Nicolas Bacca from Ledgerm
  - Sipa, Marek and others from Trezor
  - Jani and Aleš from Cashila
  - Kalle Rosenbaum, Bip120/121